Importance and Mission

 To achieve the water management goals, PTTEP focuses on management of both water resources and reuse/recycle of water.
 PTTEP commits to avoid operations in the areas at risk from water scarcity, develop the water management program for the operations in the water stress area, including seek the opportunities to reduce or replace freshwater withdrawal as much as possible.
 Moreover, the mitigation of the impact from large volume of produced water is priority by setting the target of 100% of produced water injection for Thailand operations where the facility is safely allowed.
 Otherwise, the compliance with the regulation in the country where the operating assets located is adhered to.

-For sustainable water management, PTTEP water management framework is defined as a risk-based and continuous improvement process, which comprises the implementation of integrated water management approach through the recognition of water use and return and water-related risk assessment, development of water efficiency opportunities by using water efficiency hierarchy (adopted from IPIECA), monitoring and reporting of its performance and the best practices against the goals, and establishing governance and review process, as well as engaging with stakeholder to support the efficient water management for both the Company and communities.
+For sustainable water management, PTTEP water management framework is defined as a risk-based and continuous improvement process, which comprises the implementation of integrated water management approach through the recognition of water use and return and water-related risk assessment, development of water efficiency opportunities by using water efficiency hierarchy which adopted from Ipieca, monitoring and reporting of its performance and the best practices against the goals, and establishing governance and review process, as well as engaging with stakeholder to support the efficient water management for both the Company and communities.

-Water Risk Management
+Water Risk Assessment

 Water is crucial resource to petroleum exploration and production activities.
 PTTEP thus conducts an assessment on risks related to water resources management in all operating areas, supply chain, product use to prevent the issues on water quality and water scarcity in neighboring communities.
-The Company also improves the water efficiency and water conservation and emphasize on the importance of leakage detection programs, maintenance, and the reduction of water losses from unnecessary activities.
+The Company also improves water efficiency and water conservation and emphasizes the importance of leakage detection programs, maintenance, and the reduction of water losses from unnecessary activities.

-Water Management Program
+Water Management within the Organization

 Furthermore, PTTEP equips our employees with essential training to enhance water conservation across all operations.
 Employees share lesson learns to implement practical solutions within their operations, such as optimizing water use in drilling processes and improving water recycling systems.
 This training also incorporates case studies demonstrating successful produced water management practices, equipping our team with the skills and knowledge to actively contribute to our water sustainability initiatives.